High School Bulletin

 - Student Code of Conduct and Discipline

 Students are expected to demonstrate substantial growth toward artistic excellence and academic responsibility.
 A student may be placed on probation if he/she makes insufficient progress at either the midterm of a semester or the end of a semester, acquires excessive absences in one or more courses, or repeatedly violates the Student Code of Conduct or the policy on Academic Integrity.
 Insufficient progress in arts courses is generally defined as earning a grade of C or lower; insufficient progress in academic courses is generally defined as earning two or more grades of D or one grade of F. However, as other factors may need to be considered, including overall progress, attendance, and conduct, students may also be placed on probation at the discretion of the appropriate Dean or program director.
-Students placed on probation will receive a letter detailing the reasons and expectations for their probationary period(s).
-Should a student fail to meet the expectations of the probation, the student may be withdrawn from UNCSA or barred from returning to UNCSA the following academic year.
+Students placed on probation will receive a letter from the Associate Dean of the High School Academic Program and the appropriate Associate Dean or Program Director of the student’s particular conservatory detailing the reasons for probation and the expectations for the probationary period.
+At the end of the specified probationary period, the Associate Deans and/or Program Director, in consultation with the Deans of the High School Academic Program and the Conservatory, will review the student’s progress.
+Following this review, a decision will be made and communicated in writing to the student regarding the student’s probationary status.
+One of three outcomes is possible: return to “good standing;” continuation of probation; or dismissal from UNCSA.

 Students, who have terminated their enrollment at UNCSA for any reason, including failure to be invited to continue in a program, must apply for readmission prior to being allowed to reenroll.
 Such students must meet admission standards outlined for all entering students.
 A student whose enrollment has been interrupted for two years or more will, upon reentry, be responsible for the program requirements outlined in the Bulletin in effect at the time of reentry.